riggid/Notes/Semester 1/Mechanical/Unit 1/Core Notes.md

 ## Electric and Hybrid Vehicles

 ### **Types of Electric Vehicles**
 -   **Battery Electric Vehicle (BEV)**: Runs entirely on an electric motor powered by a large rechargeable battery pack.
 It produces zero tailpipe emissions and must be plugged in to charge.
+Also charged by regenerative braking.
 -   **Hybrid Electric Vehicle (HEV)**: Combines an internal combustion engine (ICE) with an electric motor and a smaller battery.
 The battery is primarily charged by the ICE and regenerative braking; it is not typically plugged into the grid.
 -   **Plug-in Hybrid Electric Vehicle (PHEV)**: An HEV with a larger battery that can be charged from the power grid, in addition to being charged by the ICE and regenerative braking.
 It offers a limited all-electric driving range before switching to hybrid mode.